Inspire - Corporate Headquarters

 Corporate Divisions

-Lifestyle benchmarking against your peers.
-Inspire Home, Inspire Worth—every metric positions you against anonymized others, always finding dimensions where you're behind.
+Lifestyle benchmarking, net worth tracking, life metrics.
+Inspire Life, Inspire Home, Inspire Worth—where inadequacy becomes data.
+Every metric positions you against anonymized others, always finding dimensions where you're behind.

-Community challenges and group goals.
-Inspire Circles, Inspire Events, Summit Days—aspiration becomes social, and social pressure makes the inadequacy harder to escape.
+Events, challenges, accountability groups.
+Inspire Circles, Inspire Together, Summit Days—making comparison social and acceptable.
+The social pressure makes inadequacy harder to escape.

 Aspiration Research Secret